-Meghan Markle’s Family Tortured By Media And ‘Meg’ Should Do Something To Help, Claims Sister
+Meghan Markle’s Family Tortured By Media, And ‘Meg’ Should Do Something To Help, Claims Sister

 — Daily Mirror (@DailyMirror) January 11, 2018

-Grant and Meghan share the same dad, they have different mothers and the rumor that is spreading about Meghan’s mother walking her down the aisle at her wedding is another hurtful media story that her dad has had to endure said, Grant.
-She goes on to say that her dad and Meghan are extremely close and he will be the one by Meghan’s side walking down the aisle at the wedding.
+Grant and Meghan share the same dad, but they have different mothers, and the rumor that is spreading about Meghan’s mother walking her down the aisle at her wedding is another hurtful media story that her dad has had to endure, according to Grant.
+She goes on to say that her dad and Meghan are extremely close, and he will be the one by Meghan’s side walking down the aisle at the wedding.

 Meghan Markle's half-sister: Media scrutiny following Prince Harry's engagement 'Has caused… https://t.co/6iKuxn5VXn pic.twitter.com/PI8Avpk0YX